Can I Eat Expired Allspice?

 What's the difference between expiration and best quality dates?

 Hey there!
 So, let's talk about expiration dates vs. best quality for Allspice.
-The expiration date is more about safety, meaning the producer guarantees the product will be safe to eat until that date.
+The expiration date is more about safety, meaning the producer guarantees the product may be safe if properly stored to eat until that date.
 After that, it might not be safe due to potential bacterial growth or spoilage.
 On the other hand, the best quality date is about taste and flavor.
 Allspice might start losing its potency, aroma, and flavor after that date, but it should still be safe to consume.
 It won't be as flavorful or aromatic as when it was fresh, but it won't harm you.
 For me, if I find Allspice past the best quality date but within the expiration date, I'd give it a sniff test.
 If it still smells good and looks fine, I'd probably still use it, maybe just adding a bit more to compensate for any flavor loss.
 But if it smells off or looks weird, I'd play it safe and toss it.
 Better safe than sorry with spices, right?

 How can I tell if Allspice has gone bad?